TomEssers/MBD_11/README.md

 Subquestions:
 - Has the average flight time between the different airports changed during these periods?
+- How did the average delay times evolve over the COVID period in comparison to the years previous to COVID?

 COVID-19 period is defined as January 17th 2020 to 30th May 2022.
 This has been defined from using the timeline of the Dutch Rijksoverheid: https://www.rijksoverheid.nl/onderwerpen/coronavirus-tijdlijn